Lady Gaga Shows Off Her Fit Figure In An Incredibly Tiny White Top

 Lady Gaga is showing off her fit figure and tattoos in a revealing new Instagram post that comes with an important message for her followers.

 The singer took to the social media site on Sunday to share a picture of herself wearing a very small white top that gave a glimpse of her flat stomach and well-toned arms.
-With her arm extended and held in the back of her head, the singer flashed a wide smile for the selfie and showed off the trumpet tattoo on her upper arm.
+With her arm extended and held at the back of her head, the singer flashed a wide smile for the selfie and showed off the trumpet tattoo on her upper arm.

 The photo was more than just a chance to show her pearly whites and flaunt her figure for her Instagram following.
-In the caption, the 34-year-old shared some advice on how to make sure their mail-in votes are counted this election.
+In the caption, the 34-year-old shared some advice on how to make sure mail-in votes are counted this election.

 View this post on Instagram